rhit-netsos/netsec-public/docs/labs/lab4.md

 We finally add the rule `ip saddr @allowed_ip counter accept`.
 This rule will apply to any packet with a source IPv4 address that matches **any** of the possible values in the set `allowed_ip`.
-If a match occurs, then the action taken is `counter accept` which keep track of the received packets and accepts them.
+If a match occurs, then the action taken is `counter accept` which keeps track of the received packets and accepts them.
 You can use `nft list table step0` to see the content of the table.

 ## Step 2: Finding the bug